-Master of Arts in Jewellery and Metalwork: Pending - 2023
+Master of Arts in Jewellery and Metalwork: Distinction - 2023

 Bachelor of Arts with Honours in Fine Art Practice Top Up: First Class - 2021